 Kinesins and dyneins move in opposite directions.
 Kinesins are molecules consisting of two heavy and two light chains.
 The heavy chains have amino-terminal globular head responsible for binding to both microtubules and ATP.
 Hydrolysis of ATP provides the energy needed for movement.
 The two light chains are responsible for binding to the other cell components, such as organelles and vesicles that are transported along microtubules.

 Dynein, on the other hand, is a relatively larger molecule also composed of heavy and light chains.
 The same functions are done by these heavy and light chains.
-These proteins are responsible for moving organelles toward and away the center of the cells.
+These proteins are responsible for moving organelles toward and away from the center of the cells.
 Some play more specific roles, such as repositioning the Golgi apparatus from the center of the cell to that near the centrosome.

 Other important motor proteins are myosin.
 Myosin is an actin-binding protein.
 Myosin is considered a prototype of a molecular motor as it is able to convert chemical energy in the form of ATP to mechanical energy.
 These types of movements can be as complex as the movements in muscle contraction.